Canon 5D vs Nikon D850

 The Nikon D850 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 5D writes its imaging data to Compact Flash cards, while the D850 uses SDXC or XQD cards.
 The D850 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 5D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 5D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon D850 Manual.
+Further information on the features and operation of the 5D and D850 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D and the Nikon D850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.